Candidate Profiles

 Legal Education:

-Juris Doctor, The Ohio State University Moritz College of Law, 2005
+The Ohio State University Mortiz College of Law, JD, 2005

 Legal Experience: